mikavilpas/squanmate/readme.md

 * **Learn and remember all different shapes and their names**

 * **Inspect a scramble** by inputting your scramble algorithm
+  * check whether the scramble gives an odd or even **parity count** and see exactly what the count consists of.
-  * rotate the final position of the scramble how you like
+  * rotate the scramble how you like
   * link to a scramble so that it can be returned to later.

 * **Display cubeshape algorithms and the shapes the algorithm goes through**